EPMatt/reviewdog-action-tsc/README.md

 If you want to show your appreciation and support maintenance and future development of this action, please consider **making a small donation [here](https://www.buymeacoffee.com/epmatt)**. :coffee:

 Moreover, if you like this project don't forget to **leave a star on [GitHub](https://github.com/EPMatt/reviewdog-action-tsc)**.
-Such an easy, quick and zero-cost act will allow the action to get more visibility across the community, resulting in more people getting to know and using it. :star:
+Such a quick and zero-cost act will allow the action to get more visibility across the community, resulting in more people getting to know and using it. :star: